Skip to content

 Overview

 Making your first successful API request is a milestone in any integration project.
-This chapter provides a comprehensive guide to making Claude API calls using both raw HTTP requests with Guzzle and the official Anthropic PHP SDK.
+This chapter provides a comprehensive guide to making Claude API calls using Claude-PHP-SDK, a powerful community wrapper providing an elegant interface to the Anthropic API.

 You'll learn the complete anatomy of API requests and responses, how to properly structure your calls, parse responses effectively, handle errors gracefully, and follow best practices for production environments.
-By the end, you'll be confident making reliable, efficient Claude API calls.
+By the end, you'll be confident making reliable, efficient Claude API calls with clean, type-safe PHP code.

 What You'll Learn: